denialromeo/danielmoore.us/about.md

 * "[2024 Election Polls](https://projects.fivethirtyeight.com/polls/president-general/2024/)" by FiveThirtyEight (Who will be this season's commander-in-chief?)
 * "[The Coming European Economic Apocalypse](https://www.leftbrainwave.com/2022/11/the-coming-european-economic-apocalypse.html#main)" by Seshadri Kumar (This is the end.)
+* "[The End of the Hit-Driven Business Model](https://dearproducer.com/the-disappearance-of-the-hit-driven-business#main)" by Chris Moore (Why movies are worse now.)
 * "[Generation X Faces a Bleak Old Age](https://rall.com/2019/10/21/generation-x-faces-a-bleak-impoverished-old-age)" by Ted Rall (Apres Boomers, le deluge.)
 * "[The Gervais Principle](https://www.ribbonfarm.com/2009/10/07/the-gervais-principle-or-the-office-according-to-the-office/#content)" by Venkat Rao (Pair with [*The Office*](https://www.peacocktv.com/watch/asset/tv/the-office-superfan-episodes/8229469043710582112) to forever alter your life goals.)
 * "[Has China Turned to Capitalism?](https://sociologicalfragments.files.wordpress.com/2019/05/losurdo-defence_of_modern_day_china-1.pdf)" by Domenico Losurdo (Understanding modern China.)
 * "[How the Taliban Did It](https://www.atlanticcouncil.org/blogs/new-atlanticist/how-the-taliban-did-it-inside-the-operational-art-of-its-military-victory/)" by Benjamin Jensen (Teamwork and resolve trump everything.)
-* "[Meditations on Moloch](https://slatestarcodex.com/2014/07/30/meditations-on-moloch)" by Scott Alexander (Why we run ever-faster just to stay in place.)
+* "[Meditations on Moloch](https://slatestarcodex.com/2014/07/30/meditations-on-moloch)" by Scott Alexander (We run ever-faster just to stay in place.)
 * "[Overshoot](https://medium.com/@CollapseSurvival/overshoot-why-its-already-too-late-to-save-civilization-e834cb4ec694)" by Alan Urban (Like most people, I'm happy not to be younger.)
 * "[Return From U.S. To India](https://cubicledog.substack.com/p/ive-started-my-fire-journey-in-india)" by Shuddha Kannadiga (As globalization ends, time to cash out.)
 * "[Stevey's Google Platforms Rant](https://gist.github.com/chitchcock/1281611#steveys-google-platforms-rant)" by Steve Yegge (Microsoft's path to world domination.)